mitkeng/peptide_ccs/README.md

 <br/>

-The realization of an intramolecular condensation reaction and subsequent ring formation for FPK peptide with an amide carbonyl protonation site (+1) by using B3LYP/6-31G*
+The realization of an intramolecular condensation reaction, and subsequent ring formation, for FPK peptide with an amide carbonyl protonation site (+1) using B3LYP/6-31G*
 ![FPK_conden](https://user-images.githubusercontent.com/97419520/171845740-69006758-bfad-46ed-89c0-f9509b110ef1.png)